jvargas98/How-to-integrate-Bolt-in-your-Express.js-server/README.md

 module.exports = events;
 ```

 The next step is to import this file in the bolt/handlers/index.js file and call it, for that we copy the following code in that file.
-In case your Slack app does not only have events, but also has actions, commands, shortcuts, etc. In this file you should import them once they have been created.
+In case your Slack app does not only have events, but also has actions, commands, shortcuts, etc. In this file you should import them once they have been created

 ```
 const events = require("./events");